penumbra-zone/penumbra/docs/protocol/src/dex.md

 # ZSwap

-Penumbra provides swaps wherein the user publically burns their input assets, and privately mints the output assets.
+Penumbra provides swaps wherein the user publicly burns their input assets, and privately mints the output assets.
 In a future upgrade, Penumbra plans to add sealed-bid batch swaps, protecting the privacy of the input assets to the trade.
 ZSwap allows users to privately swap between any pair of assets.
 All swaps in